ProTFT/protft/README.md

-# TFTourney
+# ProTFT

-TFTourney is a hobby project for a website to display results and statistics of previous Teamfight Tactics championships.
+ProTFT is a hobby project for a website to display results and statistics of previous Teamfight Tactics championships.

 ## Stack